surifirstpin/biplus_documentation/docs/Visualization.md

  - **Inverted** on selecting the check box it will display the funnel chart in reversed or bottom up position.

- - **Highlight on Hover**  on selecting the check box it will highlet each section
+ - **Highlight on Hover**  on selecting the check box it will highlight each section by placing a cursor on it.

  - Dynamic Height
  - Dynamic Slop
  - Load Animation